etclabscore/core-geth/docs/JSON-RPC-API/trace-module-overview.md

 - [x] trace_block *(alias to debug_traceBlock)*
 - [x] trace_transaction *(alias to debug_traceTransaction)*
-- [ ] trace_filter (doesn't support address filtering yet)
+- [x] trace_filter (doesn't support address filtering yet)
 - [ ] trace_get

 ## Available tracers

 - `callTracerParity` Transaction trace returning a response equivalent to OpenEthereum's (aka Parity) response schema.
 For documentation on this response value see [here](#calltracerparity).
 - `vmTrace` Virtual Machine execution trace.
 Provides a full trace of the VM’s state throughout the execution of the transaction, including for any subcalls. *(Not implemented yet)*
 - `stateDiffTracer` State difference.
 Provides information detailing all altered portions of the Ethereum state made due to the execution of the transaction.
+For documentation on this response value see [here](#statedifftracer).

 !!!
 Example "Example trace_* API method config (last method argument)"